Sarbanes-Oxley Compliance (SOX)

 Efficiency.
 Effectiveness.
 Sustainability.

-Protiviti assists companies in designing SOX programmes that deliver upon compliance objectives, without putting undue strain on the organisation.
-We are experts and have years of proven SOX experience, working with organisations ranging from newly public to the largest global organisations.
+Protiviti assists companies in designing SOX programs that deliver upon compliance objectives, without putting undue strain on the organisation.
+We are experts and have years of proven SOX experience, working with newly public to the largest global organisations.
 Our global network of SOX specialists continually monitors developments and changes within the landscape.
 Protiviti's approach

 As internal audit organisations look for effective ways to perform their work in a more agile manner, including how to leverage methodologies, data and technology to add value and become strategic advisers to their business partners, many are finding that the use of robotic process automation (RPA) checks a lot of boxes.